MrMatrix1729/cool-number-series/Narcissistic-Numbers/README.md

 # Introduction
-This program is a implementation of bruteforcing Munchaussen numbers in C++
+This program is a implementation of bruteforcing Narcissistic numbers in C++

 # What is "Narcissistic numbers"?